sivanlasri/Moveit-Website---Your-Personal-Trainer/README.md

 **Authors:** Shalev Turgeman, Sivan Lasri, David Ran Cohen.

-We identified a gap in free platforms that help users tailor fitness routines to their own needs  ,Moveit fills that gap by offering a structured, interactive, and visually engaging experience.
+We identified a gap in free platforms that help users tailor fitness routines to their own needs.
+Moveit fills that gap by offering a structured, interactive, and visually engaging experience.

 ---